DaviTeodoro/J.A.R.V.I.S/README.md

 MODEL_SMART=&lt;smart_model_name&gt;
 ```

+3. You can update the setup_prompt to handle your own commands.

-3. Follow the instructions below to create an executable and add it to your PATH:
+4. Follow the instructions below to create an executable and add it to your PATH:

 ### Create an executable